 Healing Through Trust

 When I decided to forgive my abuser, I started to build my trust in God and in people in general.
-I started believing God was watching over me and would bless me with the faith I put in him.
-And one of the greatest blessings he bestowed upon me is my husband.
+I started believing God was watching over me and would bless me because of the faith I put in him.
+One of the greatest blessings he bestowed upon me is my husband.

 I was twenty-nine years old when I met David in South Florida, where we both lived.
 We fell in love right away, and somehow, I knew he was the right person for me.
 Our courtship was short and beautiful.
 Less than six weeks after we started dating, David proposed.
 I knew then, and I know now that David was handpicked by God to be my husband.
 He’s an amazing man who has been there for me through it all.

 Just before we got engaged, I decided it was time for David to know about my painful past.
 I told him I had something to tell him that may make him change his mind about marrying me.
 I wasn’t sure that I could be a good wife; I was too broken.

 He held me tight and told me how sorry he was that something so terrible had happened to me.
 We cried together as he told me how he would never let anyone hurt me again.
 Something in his eyes made me believe him.
 And I’m glad I did.
 David patiently loved me through my brokenness, even in our first few years of marriage, when I was still trying to sabotage my happiness by believing Satan’s lies.
 Yet through my trust - first of God and then of David - I was able to gain strength to open up and defeat the enemy.